-5.2.
-Optimal Policies with Known Natural Rate DGPs
+4.2 Optimal Policies with Known Natural Rate DGPs

-The preceding analysis illustrates the fact that policies designed to be optimal when natural rates are known can perform poorly if natural rates vary over time and must be estimated in real time.
-Some of the decline in macroeconomic performance associated with natural rate misperceptions is unavoidable: Even with optimal estimates, natural rate mismeasurement will occur and add noise to the setting of policy.
-And, as shown above, the greater the variability in natural rates, the greater the natural rate mismeasurement, on average, and the worse the macroeconomic performance.
-But, as I show in this section, appropriately designed estimation and monetary policy combinations can significantly reduce the stabilization costs associated with time varying natural rates.
+The preceding analysis illustrates that policies designed to be optimal when natural rates are known can perform poorly if natural rates vary over time and must be estimated in real time.
+Some of the decline in macroeconomic performance associated with natural rate misperceptions is unavoidable: even with optimal estimates, natural rate mismeasurement will occur and this adds noise to the setting of policy.
+And, as shown above, the greater the variability in natural rates, the greater the natural rate mismeasurement on average, and the worse the macroeconomic performance.
+But, as I show in the following, appropriately designed estimation and monetary policy combinations can significantly reduce the stabilization costs associated with time varying natural rates.

-I start by computing the optimized policies for each natural rate process, assuming that the true processes are known and that the realized values of the natural rates are not known.
-These policies provide benchmarks for the analysis in the next section, in which I seek a single estimation-and-policy-rule combination that is robust across the set of natural rate processes.
+I start by computing the optimized policies for each natural rate process, assuming that the true processes, but not the realized values of the natural rates, are known.
+These policies provide benchmarks for our analysis in the next section where I seek to find a single estimation and policy rule combination that is robust across the set of natural rate processes.
 Table 3 shows the optimized policies for each natural rate process and the resulting loss.
+The upper part of the table reports results for the weighted sample mean estimator.
 The first and second columns report the optimal choices for the decay factors used in estimating the natural rates of unemployment and interest, respectively.
 The next four columns report the coefficients of the optimized policy rule.
 The final column reports the policymaker loss, denoted by $\mathcal{L}^$ .
+The lower part of the table shows the results for the model equation-based estimator.

 The performance of optimized policies is nearly the same for the two types of natural rate estimators.
 For both the sample mean and model-based estimators, the optimal choice of the decay factors is very small for all of the natural rate processes.
 For any given natural rate process, the coefficients of the policy rule are similar across the two natural rate estimators.
-The small differences in the performance of optimized policies between the types of estimators is striking given that the model-based estimators incorporate more information regarding the structure of the economy.
-In practice, such model-based methods are likely to be subject to misspecification, potentially causing them to perform worse than the sample mean estimator.
+The small differences in the performance of opti-